samanthamccabe/didelphis-sca/README.md

 h > 0
 ```
 the symbols *tsh*, *ph*, *th* , *kh* will not be affected.

+###Scripting###
+The SCA incorporates some scripting functionality, allowing a rules file to load and execute other rules files, and to read and write lexicons referenced by file handles.
+> * `EXECUTE` other rule files, which just does what that rule file does in a separate process; it is not loaded into the current script file.
+> * `IMPORT` other rule files, which basically inserts those rules into your current rule file at the location where the command is called.
+> * `OPEN "some_lexicon.txt" (as) FILEHANDLE` to load the contents of that file into a lexicon stored against the file-handle.
+> * `WRITE FILEHANDLE (as) "some_output1.txt"` to save the current state of the lexicon to the specified file, but leave the handle open.
+> * `CLOSE FILEHANDLE (as) "some_output2.txt"` to close the file-handle and save the lexicon to the specified file.
+This is the same as the `WRITE` command, but it removes the file-handle and its attached lexicon from memory.

+Not that file handles must consist of uppercase letters, digits, and the underscore.
+Using other symbols will cause an error.

+This functionality permits users to, for example, run the derivations for an entire language family from a single parent file.
+Or, to output intermediate stages in language development.

 ##Variables##
 The SCA allows for the definition of variables (and re-definition) on-the-fly, anywhere in the script.
 Variables definitions consist of a label, the assignment operator = and a space-separated list of values.
 For example: